 All of this came to a screeching halt when the pandemic hit Maine in the winter of 2020 and my beloved community rowing program was canceled (along with everything else).

 So...I bought my own boat, a traditional-style 19'5" wooden Swampscott dory.
 I named her Sorciere ("Witch" in French), inspired by my love of the magical and mythic, as well as a nod to my Franco-Canadian heritage.
 And I've been rowing her ever since!
 I row year-round in Belfast Bay and the Passagassawakeag River, which are part of Penobscot Bay, through all four seasons and in all kinds of weather, wind and waves.

-This past summer I became a licensed Maine Guide and launched DoryWoman Rowing, making my dream of taking folks out on the water in my boat a reality!
-Through DWR, I offer rowing lessons, guided tours and a variety of speciality rows.
+In June 2021 I became a licensed Maine Guide and launched DoryWoman Rowing soon after, making my dream of taking folks out on the water in my boat a reality!
+Through DWR, I offer rowing lessons, guided tours, workout and speciality rows.
 I also love to photograph, film and write about my rows and share these adventures.

 "DoryWoman" speaks to the under-representation of women, traditional craft and rowing.
 Do an internet search of "dorywoman" and you'll see what I mean!
 The term "doryman" is common, however!
 As a former Gender Studies professor and media professional, challenging the gender status quo has been a big focus of my career.
 And now, rowing!

 Despite the name, my rowing services are open to all who are seeking fitness, wellness and adventure on the water!

 Thanks for stopping by!
 I hope to see you in the boat!